-Polar Cold Caps are rented on a monthly basis for $395 per month plus shipping and handling.
-The initial charge will include a $395 deposit which will be refunded within 30 days once the caps are returned.
-No contract or binding agreements, you can simply return the caps within their individual containers at any time.
+Polar Cold Caps are rented on a monthly basis for $375 per month plus shipping and handling with a one month minimum purchase requirement.
+The initial charge will include a $375 deposit which will be refunded within 30 days once the caps are returned.
+No contract or binding agreements, you can simply return the caps at any time.

 INSTRUCTIONS FOR RETURNING COLD CAPS

-When you are finished with the caps, please return ONLY the 6 caps inside the of the 6 individual containers.
-The shipping address for returns is Polar Cold Caps, 2717 Dalmation Lane East, Jacksonville, FL 32246.
+When you are finished with the caps, please return all six caps along with the cooler only.
+The shipping address for returns is Polar Cold Caps, 6950 Philips Hwy, Suite 40, Jacksonville, FL 32216.
+There is a one month minimum purchase requirement for all orders.
 Once the caps are received, the security deposit will be refunded accordingly.
-Please allow 3-5 business days for processing.
+Please allow 5-7 business days for processing.